Queue#

 • Use tryPush / tryPop in real-time contexts to avoid unbounded spin

-• Use push / pop when latency is not a concern and blocking is acceptable
+• Use push / pop when blocking is acceptable

 • Use ShmMem backends for inter-process queues; call ShmMem::unlink() on teardown

-• Construct queues in-place or wrap them in std::unique_ptr — they cannot be moved or copied
+• Construct queues in-place or wrap in std::unique_ptr — they cannot be moved or copied

 Summary#